nipy/nipype/doc/devel/interface_devel.rst

 	ExampleOutputSpec(TraitedSpec):
 		output_volume = File(desc = "Output volume", exists = True)

-For the Traits (and NiPyPe) to work correctly outout and input spec has to be inherited from TraitedSpec (however, this does not have to be direct inheritance).
+For the Traits (and NiPyPe) to work correctly output and input spec has to be inherited from TraitedSpec (however, this does not have to be direct inheritance).

 Traits (File, Int etc.) have different parameters (called metadata).
 In the above example we have used the desc metadata